teuben/nemo/docs/source/starlab.rst

 $NEMO/local/starlab/EXAMPLES.

-For details on a specific tool, type
+For details on a specific program, type

 .. code-block::

-        tool-name --help
+        program --help

 - Create a linked list of 100 equal-mass nodes of unit total mass